zaufi/pytest-matcher/doc/getting-started.rst

     ============================== 1 passed in 0.01s ===============================

-The necessity to manually edit pattern after storing it (to make it a valid regular expression) could be boring.
-With the :py:func:`on_store` marker, one can pass "instructions" on how to edit raw text to turn it into a regular expression pattern.
+Needing to manually edit a pattern after storing it, so that it becomes a valid regular expression, can be tedious.
+With the :py:func:`on_store` marker, you can pass instructions on how to edit the raw text to turn it into a regular expression pattern.

 .. literalinclude:: ../tests/test_foo.py
     :language: python
     :pyobject: test_on_store_marker
     :emphasize-lines: 1-7

-So, now it's stored as a ready-to-match regex automatically:
+Now it is stored automatically as a ready-to-match regular expression:

 .. code-block:: console
     :emphasize-lines: 12,13